jbirkenmaier/jbirkenmaier/README.md

 <img src="https://github.com/jbirkenmaier/jbirkenmaier/assets/127735731/649c7a25-e0c5-4d09-ad6a-e6856d3682cf" alt="image" width="300" height="auto">
 </div>
 In this project I am building a simple chess game.
 I am using the python programming language and the Matplotlib library.
 Currently you can move and capture pieces and illegal moves are excluded (still in progress).
 In the future I want to add the option to import PGN Data to replay and study past games.
-Another goal with this project is to offer the option of playing Hand-and-Brain Chess.
+Another goal with this project is, to offer the option of playing Hand-and-Brain Chess.
 This is a chess variant in which pairs of two players play against each other.
 This variant is not supported by most platforms, that is why I decided to build my own version.

 ## Observing enclosed air within structured surface in water